Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/ErfC.md

 ## See also

-- `Erf` — error function.
+- `Erf` : error function.
-- `Gaussian`, `GaussianIntegral` — helpers that use the error function for normal distribution calculations.
+- `Gaussian`, `GaussianIntegral` : helpers that use the error function for normal distribution calculations.

----

-Created for the Harlinn.Math library documentation.